cnshingledecker/Dday/README.md

-The following changes were made in the generalization of the script (see baragiola_optimization_generalization_rmsd_generalization) (note: this list may not be all changes):
+The following changes were made in the generalization of the script (see baragiola_generalized_serial) (note: this list may not be all changes):

 1. Place the arguments for the 3 numpy linspaces (and the associated reaction) in a csv file, to be read in when the program runs.
     1. This data is in the file 'reaction_fitting_factor_vector_arguments.csv', which is in the directory 'reaction_fitting_factor_linspace_args'.
 This is done because otherwise, the file is deleted when clean.sh is run.